ThomasMeli/ThomasMeli/README.md

 ### Data Science Bowl 2019

 My first major competition.
-It was the first place that I started trying out what I was learning on a real dataset.
+It was the first place that I used the skills I was learning on a real dataset for an extended period of time.
 I learned an enormous amount about code conciseness, modularity, and how to explore models.

 [<img src='https://www.thomasmeli.tech/wp-content/uploads/2021/01/DSV-PCA.png' height = '200' width = '200'>](#) [<img src='https://www.thomasmeli.tech/wp-content/uploads/2021/01/DSB-decision_region.png' height = '200' width = '200'>](#) [<img src='https://www.thomasmeli.tech/wp-content/uploads/2021/01/DSB-Matrix.png' height = '200' width = '200'>](#)